SichangHe/CS304_group_project/project5_report.md

 We find that increasing the number of Gaussians slightly increase the accuracy and using more training data significantly increase the accuracy.
+We also note that the model has a tendency to recognize 4-digit numbers as 7-digit numbers due to a lack of transition loss between digits, and it particularly struggles with the digit 7 and 9, presumably because of training data with less variation.

 ## Problem 2